edheltzel/flightdeck-esbuild/src/collections/pages/shortcodes.md

   key: Shortcodes
   order: 4
 ---
 This page is a showcase of the shortcodes that are available in Flightdeck.
-You can find the full list of shortcodes in the [Flightdeck Shortcodes](https://github.com/edheltzel/flightdeck/blob/main/src/_flightdeck/shortcodes.js) file.
+You can find the full list of shortcodes in the [Flightdeck Shortcodes](https://github.com/edheltzel/flightdeck/blob/main/src/_flightdeck/shortcodes.js) file – {% link url="https://github.com/edheltzel/flightdeck/blog/main/src/_flightdeck/shortcodes.js", text="View on GitHub", target="_blank", role="link", classes="outline contrast" %}

 ---

-{% link url="https://github.com/edheltzel/flightdeck/blog/main/src/_flightdeck/shortcodes.js", text="View on GitHub", target="_blank", role="button", classes="outline contrast" %}

 ## Buttons & Links{id=buttons}

 {% raw %}
 ```jinja2